Transform Your Space with Container Gardening on Your Balcony

 Overcoming Balcony Gardening Challenges

-• Add privacy – use taller plants like bamboo or growing climbing vines on trellises.
+• Add a little privacy – some taller plants, bamboo or maybe some climbing vines on trellises.

 Seasonal Care for Your Containers

 Container gardening on a balcony changes with the seasons.
-In spring and summer, plants will need more water and perhaps several applications of fertilizer (liquid seaweed, or a balanced 10-10-10).
-In the fall, you will be happy to give up heat-loving annuals in exchange for cool-season crops such as pansies or Swiss chard.
-In winter, if it is too cold for the balcony, bring tender plants indoors or wrap pots in burlap to protect the roots of your plants.
+During the spring and summer, you will want to water more often, and may need to apply fertilizer several times (liquid seaweed, or a balanced 10-10-10).
+In fall, you will be happy to “give up” your heat-loving annuals for cool-season crops like pansies or Swiss chard.
+And, in winter, if it is too cold for the balcony, bring tender plants indoors, or use some burlap to wrap the pots and protect the roots of your plants.

-• Turning to Fall – Replace your summer plants with cool-season plants, such as pansies, kale, or Swiss chard.
+• Transitioning To Fall – Swap out your summer plants to incorporate cool-season plants like pansies, kale, or Swiss chard;

-• Preparing for Winter – Bring tender plants indoors prior to frost arriving.
+• Preparing for Winter – make sure to bring preference; up until frost starts;

-• Protecting outdoor pots – Wrap pots in burlap or bubble wrap to protect roots from cold weather.
+• Protection of outdoor pots – wrap your outdoor pots either in burlap or bubble wrap to ensure the roots are protected from the cold

 The Rewards of Balcony Gardening